 There are 3 basic types of financial statements.
 We are categorizing another 2 important parts of an annual report as financial statements.
 Let’s begin our discussion with a small definition of what financial statements are?

 What are Financial Statements?

 Financial statements are a mirror that shows a true and fair view of the financial performance of the last financial year and overall financial position at the end of the financial year.
 These are prepared by all those organizations who have financial transactions whether they are for-profit or not for profit organizations.
 The forms could be different.
 Financial statements are a crucial part of any annual report of a company.

 Financial Statement Analysis

 A lot of analysis takes place after these statements and reports are published.
 The main users of these financial statements are shareholders, debenture holders, bankers, and financial intermediaries, financial analysts, and all other stakeholders of the business.
 This helps in overcoming the drawbacks of financial statements.

 Types of Financial Statement

 There are broadly three types of financial statements viz.

 Part of the world considers the statement of stockholders equity as another financial statement.
-In the true sense, explanatory notes in the annual reports should also be called as financial statements.
+In the true sense, explanatory notes in the annual reports should also be called financial statements.
 These footnotes or explanatory notes to financial statements speak about inventory method contingent liabilities and explanation to all the important line items of quantitative financial statements.
 Let’s try to understand each type of financial statement in little depth.

 |TYPES OF FINANCIAL STATEMENTS|